 CogniFit is a scientific program with exercises that are able to help improve cognitive abilities that are affected by Alzheimer's and other forms of dementia.

-Cognitive training to boost the abilities affected by Alzheimer's and helps the disease in the mild stage.
+Cognitive training to boost the skills affected by mild Alzheimer's

 Helps reduce the risk of a cognitive decline